salmaalfaramawy/opc-da-ua-bridge/README.md

 - **No Automatic Reconnection Logic:** If the OPC DA server or OPC UA server connection is lost, the application must be restarted manually.
 - **No High Availability / Redundancy:** This is a single-instance bridge and does not implement failover or clustering.
 - **No Security Policy Configuration:** The OPC UA server currently runs without configurable security policies, certificates, or authentication.
-- **Basic Error Handling:** error handling is minimal and does not implement retry backoff strategies or detailed exception classification.
+- **Basic Error Handling:** Error handling is minimal and does not implement retry backoff strategies or detailed exception classification.
-- **No Performance Optimization for Large Tag Sets:** not stress-tested for thousands of tags or high-frequency updates.
+- **No Performance Optimization for Large Tag Sets:** Not stress-tested for thousands of tags or high-frequency updates.
+Designed for moderate tag counts.
 - **Windows-Only (Due to OpenOPC / DCOM):** Because OPC DA relies on COM/DCOM, this bridge requires Windows.

 ---